Tiger kills zookeeper in apparent 'freak accident'

 The zoo will be closed Tuesday.

-The zoo and the police declined to comment on whether anyone had been injured during the incident, which happened around 11:15 a.m.
+The zoo and the police declined to comment on whether anyone had been injured during the incident, which happened about 11:15 a.m.
 (4:15 p.m.
 ET).
 Steeple Gidding is about 25 miles northwest of Cambridge.

+Victoria Holmes said she was taking pictures of another tiger when she saw zookeepers running toward an enclosure, which she later learned was where the fatal accident happened.

+As she and her family walked near the accident scene, someone yelled for people to run.
+Holmes said she and her family ducked into an office until an employee said it was safe to leave.

 The website for Hamerton Zoo Park says its "Land of the Tiger" exhibit is a popular attraction.
 The zoo has housed tigers since 2001.